truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/30-linked-discourses-on-phoenixes.md

 phoenixes."

 <!--pg-->
-### N 30.7--16 Ten Discourses On How Giving Helps to Become Egg-Born *Aṇḍajadānūpakārasuttadasaka*
+### SN 30.7--16 Ten Discourses On How Giving Helps to Become Egg-Born *Aṇḍajadānūpakārasuttadasaka*

 At Sāvatthī.